-Belhaven College is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097, Telephone Number 404-679-4500) to award associates, bachelors, and masters degrees.
+Belhaven College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, and masters degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Belhaven College.
 The Department of Music is an accredited institutional member of the National Association of Schools of Music.
 The Department of Art is an accredited institutional member of the National Association of Schools of Art and Design.
 The Department of Dance is an accredited institutional member of the National Association of Schools of Dance (NASD).
 The Department of Theatre is accredited institutional member of the National Association of Schools of Theatre.
-Belhaven College through its School of Business Administration has the following degree programs accredited by the International Assembly for Collegiate Business Education: Master of Business Administration, Master of Science in Management, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Business Administration, and Bachelor of Science in Management.
+Belhaven College through its School of Business Administration has the following degree programs accredited by the International Assembly for Collegiate Business Education: Master of Business Administration, Master of Science in Management, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, and Bachelor of Science in Management.

 Florida Licensure - Licensed by the Commission for Independent Education.
-Additional information regarding Belhaven College may be obtained by contacting the Commission of Independent Education, 2650 Apalachee Parkway, Suite A, Tallahassee, Florida 32301.
+Additional information regarding Belhaven College may be obtained by contacting the Commission for Independent Education, 325 W. Gaines Street, Suite 1414, Tallahassee, Florida 32399-0400, or by calling (850)245-3200.